cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 length prepended: prepend\_len(a0) \|\| prepend\_len(a1) \|\| ... .
 Such prefix-free encoding
 of multiple substrings allows for parsing individual subcomponents of a network message.

 - sample\_random\_bytes(n) denotes a function that returns n octets uniformly distributed between 0 and 255.

 - zero\_bytes(n) denotes a function that returns n octets with value 0.

-- ISK denotes the output produced by the CPace protocol: the _intermediate session key_.
-Naming of this key as "intermediate" session key highlights the fact, that it is RECOMMENDED to process ISK by use of a suitable strong key-derivation function KDF (such as defined in {{?RFC5869}}) first, before using the key in a higher-level protocol.

-## Protocol Flow
+### Notation for group operations

+We use "multiplicative" notation for group operation, where X^y denotes scalar multiplication within the group.

+# The CPace protocol

-CPace is a one round protocol.
+CPace is a one round protocol where two parties, A and B interact.

-In a setup phase (not depicted here) both sides agree on a common hash function H and a group environment G.
+In the setup phase both sides agree on a common hash function H and a group environment G and a session id value sid.

-Prior to invocation, A and B are provisioned with public (CI) and secret information (PRS) as prerequisite for running the protocol.
+At invocation, A and B are provisioned with public (CI) and secret information (PRS) as prerequisite for running the protocol.

-A sends a message MSGa to B. A contains the public share Ya and OPTIONAL associated data ADa.
+A sends a message MSGa to B. MSGa contains the public share Ya and OPTIONAL associated data ADa (i.e. an ADa field that MAY have a length of 0 bytes).

-Similarly B sends MSGb to A containing its public share Yb and OPTIONAL associated data ADb.
+Likewise, B sends a message MSGb to A. MSGb contains the public share Yb and OPTIONAL associated data ADb (i.e. an ADb field that MAY have a length of 0 bytes).

-CPace does allow for the initiator/responder setting where party A starts and party B replies.
-CPace does also allow for the symmetric setting where no clear ordering of MSGa and MSGb is enforced.

-Both A and B then derive a shared intermediate session key ISK.
-The notation "intermediate" and "ISK" was chosen in order to stress that it is RECOMMENDED to use an additional strong key-derivation function outside of the scope of CPace for the keys used in a higher-level protocol (see security consideration section for details).
+Both A and B use the received messages for derivinv a shared intermediate session key ISK.

+ISK denotes the output produced by the CPace protocol: the _intermediate session key_.
+(Naming of this key as "intermediate" session key highlights the fact, that it is RECOMMENDED to process ISK by use of a suitable strong key-derivation function KDF (such as defined in {{?RFC5869}}) first, before using the key in a higher-level protocol.)

+## Session id establishment

+It is RECOMMENDED to establish sid in the course of the higher-level protocol that invokes CPace as a unique sid value may be used for binding a CPace run to one specific instance of the higher-level protocol.
+It is RECOMMENDED to obtain sid by concatenating random bytes produced by A with random bytes produced by B.

+Where no such sid is available from a higher-level protocol layer, a suitable approach for defining the session id is to let an initiator choose a fresh random sid send it to B together with the first message.
+This method is shown in the setup protocol section below prior to the actual protocol flow and works whenever the message produced by party A comes first.

+The sid string SHOULD HAVE a length of at least 8 bytes.

-When starting the protocol, A and B dispose of a sid string which can also be the emtpy string nil.
+The sid string MAY also be the emtpy string, nil.
 I.e. use of the sid string is OPTIONAL.
-Preferably, sid will be pre-established by a higher-level protocol invoking CPace.
-In a setting with clear initiator and responder roles where no such sid is available from a higher-level protocol, a suitable approach for defining the session id is to let A choose a fresh random sid string and send it to B together with the first message.
-This method is shown in the setup protocol section below prior to the actual protocol flow.

-In the following, we describe the protocol using the example of an initiator/responder instantiation of CPace where party A starts with the protocol flow.
+## Protocol flow

 ~~~
               A                  B